wjwarner24/Clue/README.md

 The goal is to find the solution to the game before the other computerPlayers, just like the real clue game!

+Sometimes after clicking on elements, the panels go blank.
+Simply resize the window and it will fix itself.

 At the start of the game, you automatically draw cards to your hand representing a room, a player, and a weapon.
 The same is true for the other computerPlayers, and the cards that comprise the solution to the game are not drawn into anybody's hand.